Microchip-MPLAB-Harmony/reference_apps/apps/sam_c21_xpro/samc21_getting_started_freertos/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (samc21_getting_started/firmware/drivers_freertos_sam_c21_xpro.X) in MPLAB X IDE
-- Ensure "EDBG" is selected as hardware tool to program/debug the application
+- Ensure "SAMC21 Xplained Pro (EDBG)" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below